Dataport/possible-x-piveau-ui/CONTRIBUTING.md

 If you want to pull the sources for all submodules, you can leave out the path-to-submodule part.
 (Note, this is one task done by the `npm run initialize` command.)

+Also note that checking out a submodule like this will result in a git status of a detached head for that submodule.
+In order to start working on it, you will have to checkout a branch.

 ### Remove a submodule